What is a Counsellor?

 - Specialised telephone helplines

-On completion of your training (which is accredited by one of the main professional bodies) and having met all requirements, you will have access to their membership benefits.
+Upon completing your training (accredited by one of the main professional bodies) and having met all requirements, you will have access to their membership benefits.
 As you gain experience, knowledge and skills you can progress through the different membership benefit levels.

 While the majority of counselling opportunities are voluntary, paid counselling opportunities are becoming less rare.